Manager of International Partnerships

 In addition to working at the Office of Global Education, Moema also teaches art at Kent State

 Onur earned his B.S. degree in Computer Engineering from Bahcesehir University in Turkey in 2006 and Master of Technology degree from Kent State University in 2008.
 Following his Master’s Degree, Onur taught information technology and computer networking courses in the education industry throughout Northeast Ohio for more than two years.
 Currently Onur is pursuing his PhD in Instructional Technology Program at Kent State University.

 Onur Topuzlu has been a graduate assistant with the Office of Global Education since July 2012.
-At the international partnerships division, Onur assists with a variety of partnership agreements and contracts, designs and maintains databases and maintains the partnerships website.
+At the international partnerships division, Onur assists with a variety of partnership agreements and contracts, designs and maintains databases, maintains the partnerships website and coordinates partnerships.

 He is member of TASNO (Turkish American Society of Northeastern Ohio) and Kent State TACA (Turkish American Cultural Association).
 Onur enjoys travelling and learning about new cultures with his wife.
 He also loves watching soccer games and vintage science fiction movies.

 Ana Carolina earned her B.S. degree in Pharmaceutical Sciences from Mackenzie Presbyterian University in Brazil in 2010.
 She had worked as pharmacist in Brazil for a year and a half before coming to the United States.
 During the time in the pharmacy, she became very interested in public health and had a desire to learn more about it and work in this field in the future.
 Ana Carolina arrived at Kent State University to enhance her English skills, during her English course she applied for the Master of Public Health program, which she is currently pursuing.